tamagui/tamagui/README.md

 </div>

 <h1 align="center">
-  A style system, UI kit and optimizing compiler for React Native & Web
+  Unify React Native and Web styling with an optimizing compiler
 </h1>

-- `@tamagui/core` - Independent minimal style system on top of React Native/Web.
+- `@tamagui/core` - Universal style system on top of React Native + Web.
+- `@tamagui/static` - Optimizing compiler that works with `core` and `tamagui`.
 - `tamagui` - Complete universal UI kit built on top of `@tamagui/core`.
-- `@tamagui/static` - Optimizing compiler that works with `core` and `tamagui`.

 See [tamagui.dev](https://tamagui.dev) for documentation.